 - Immunity and vaccines: Tracking the army within (3 hours)

 - Genetics: Evolution and inherited disease (3 hours), OR Genetics + Hair PCR (3.5 hours).

 The half-day experimental activity typically runs from either 9.00 am-12.00 pm or 12.00 pm-3.00 pm, although timing is flexible.
-Our full-day experiment includes a scientist talk, tour of the Institute and lunch break and runs from 9.00 am-1.30 pm.
+Program times can be extended to include a lunch break in our canteen facilities.

 Bookings and payment

 To arrange a visit for your class, check available dates in our booking calendar and submit a booking enquiry.
 The fee for Day in the life of a scientist is $270 (ex GST).
 The Hair PCR activity is an extra $30 per class.